-My boys and I are getting ready to start our 16th year of homeschooling and I’m happy to say that I’m not the same person that I was when I first started this adventure.
+My boys and I are in our 17th year of homeschooling and I’m happy to say that I’m not the same person that I was when I first started this adventure.
 The old me was much more uptight and rigid about my ideas of education.
 The old me was filled with worry and concern.
 The old me was very self-conscious and unsure of herself.

 Fortunately, as I look back, there are so many lessons that I’ve learned along the way.
 If I knew then what I know now, I could have saved myself a TON of grief.
 Hopefully, the things I’ve learned will help you to be able to avoid some of the pitfalls I’ve fallen into during our homeschooling journey.